k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Data Comparison

-**Reference by Data Comparison** is a new plugin (introduced in Fabric V8.3) that examines data within data source fields to identify correlations using the probabilistic Bloom filter algorithm.
+The **Reference by Data Comparison** plugin examines data within data source fields to identify correlations using the probabilistic Bloom filter algorithm.
 Based on the analysis results, this plugin can establish FK relationships between datasets.

-The data comparison is performed by comparing field values of two datasets at a time - dataset1 and dataset2.
-All fields in dataset2 are considered for analysis, while only the PK fields in dataset1 are used for this comparison.
+The data comparison is performed by comparing field values of two datasets at a time - Parent Dataset and Child Dataset.
+All fields in the Child Dataset are considered for analysis, while only the PK fields in the Parent Dataset are used for this comparison.
 The data comparison results with a calculated score that represents the probability of a match between each pair of columns from two datasets.

-Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.
+Note that this plugin is inactive by default and must be activated via the Discovery Pipeline if needed.

 #### Matching Rules